-Holidaymakers could face yet more travel chaos after Spain’s Ryanair cabin crew voted to hold six days of strikes over June and July.
+Travellers could face more chaos after Spain’s Ryanair cabin crew voted to strike for another 12 days in July.

 Staff want a deal that “guarantees decent work conditions for all personnel" at the airline, the USO and SITCPLA unions said in a joint statement.